Tom Hart’s Blog

 Well, here is the final, the first panel.

-I’ve made a mess of it, but it’s not unsalvagable.
-Of course, “salvagable” was not the challenge here, so we’l have to see let a dialogue about it ensue.
+I’ve made a mess of it, but it’s not unsalvageable.
+Of course, “salvageable” was not the challenge here, so we’l have to see let a dialogue about it ensue.

 Here is the final strip.